danielstroikin27/feed/README.md

 How'd we do that?
 Caching would be a great way to improve the app's performance and to tackle high read rate.<br>
 <br>
 **_Note_**: The cache might interfere with the "desired" functionality of the statistics(the GET /posts is cached).
+*_Note_*: Wanted to add a load balancer like Nginx to add more availability but due to schedule i abandoned the idea. <br>

 ### Additional